convisoappsec/conviso-docs/docs/platform/code-insights.md

 ## Introduction

 The **Code Insights** module in the Conviso Platform offers a powerful way to analyze your entire codebase, focusing on inspecting assets in a secure virtual environment.
-This feature provides deep visibility into your code, being possible to analyze vulnerabilities based on the specific context of your asset.
+This feature provides deep visibility into your code, allowing you to analyze vulnerabilities based on the specific context of your asset.

 ### Prerequisites